Linear orders in NIP structures: Constructing linear orders

+Note that if we carry out this construction without $b_\alpha$, we get $c$ such that $a_\alpha <_\alpha c$ for each $\alpha$.
+This proves that for each order $<_\alpha$ there are two realizations of $q$ which are strictly comparable.
+Then by density, each order $<_\alpha$ has infinite chains on realizations of $q(x)$. \end{proof}

 In the case where $\mu$ in the above theorem is finite, then we can modify this result to have $A$ be finite, at the cost of weakening independence.
-This boils down to a simple compactness argument, which we will state after changing slightly the notion of linearity.
+This boils down to a simple compactness argument.
+However, we first need to change slightly the notion of linearity.
+The reason is that with the previous definitions, we considered sequences $K$ with a certain type over $AIJ$, hence the base contains $I$ and $J$ and is thus always infinite.
+In order to be able to have the base be finite, we need to remove $I$ and $J$ from it.
+To this end, we introduce the following definitions.

 \ignore{ \begin{definition} A quintuple $\mathbf u = (\pi(x),I,J,\phi;A)$ is \emph{minimal$_0$} if:

 $\bullet$ it is good;

 $\bullet$ whenever $a\models \pi(x)$ and $L$ has the same EM-types as $I$ over $A$, if $L_0=\{c\in K: \models \phi(a;c)\}$ and $L_1=\{c\in K:\models \neg\phi(a;c)\}$, then $L=L_0+L_1$. \end{definition}